Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Would that we all had grandmothers (or grandfathers or elders) like Moana’s grandmother in our lives!

-Someone to turn to during life’s tough times who can hold a wider and deeper perspective than, perhaps, our own parents and certainly more so than us.
+Someone to turn to during life’s tough times.
+Who can hold a wider and deeper perspective than, perhaps, our own parents.
+And certainly more so than us.

 Someone no longer burdened by day-to-day parenting who has decades-earned wisdom and mindsight to share and to guide us.